Why is Statement Analysis® so accurate?

 Only a very small portion of the Statement Analysis techniques are based on research and observations.
 For example, deceptive people may try to convince you they are telling you the truth.
 They will sometimes do this by using phrases such as "I swear to God," "I swear on my mother's grave," "Honest to God," "Honestly" as well as several other phrases.

-Years ago Al Davis, the owner of the Los Angeles Raiders, was asked if he was going to move his football team back to Oakland, CA. He responded, "I don't know what's going on, so help me God."
-The very next day he signed the paperwork for the team to move back to Oakland!
+Years ago the late Al Davis, the owner of the Los Angeles Raiders, was asked if he was going to move his football team back to Oakland, CA. He responded, "I don't know what's going on, so help me God."
+The next day he signed the paperwork for the team to move back to Oakland!
 Al Davis knew what was going on and we know he knew what was going on because of the phrase "so help me God."
 Just because someone uses one of these phrases does not automatically mean he is lying.
 It is only an indication of deception and is one more thing within the statement to take a closer look at.